PeterCamilleri/mysh/README.md

 gem dep files | The files where dependencies may be specified.
 Use Gemfile gem platforms | Array of platforms this RubyGems supports. gem path      | The folders searched when looking for a gem locally.

+The alternative is to specify a list of gems of interest.
+For each gem in the list, the program will list all installed versions of that gem and the latest version of that gem on the rubygems host.
+For example:

+    8 mysh>@gem rails gosu
+    Info on specified gems.

+    rails  4.2.0, 5.1.3, 5.1.6
+    latest 5.2.2

+    gosu   0.13.3
+    latest 0.14.4

 ##### Term (@term)